 Completion of the MAT for Secondary Science or Mathematics degree program is dependent upon the following:

 A record of all state-required Praxis II exams must be on file at Clemson University in order to begin the directed internship (student teaching).
-Candidates must have passing scores on 0235, 0245, or 0265 (science) or on 5161 (math) to begin the student teaching internship.
+Candidates must have passing scores on science or on math to begin the student teaching internship.
 Additionally, no one can complete the program without having taken all required certification tests.
 Additional information can be found at South Carolina Test Requirements.